elunna/nerfhack-changelog/README.md

 * Pet theft from shops has been totally nerfed.
 * Pets will never pick up objects in shops nor eat unpaid food (Gnoll)
 * You also cannot #loot items to/from your pet that are unpaid.
-* Artifact costs have been reduced to 1/5th of their previous cost.
-Since they can't be stolen via pet theft, they have been adjusted to make them affordable.
 * Shopkeepers start with more gold, usually more than double the standard amounts (gnoll)

 #### Pets are limited by charisma